How To Sell All Of Your Stuff – Part 3

 Mobile Phone Recycling

 We found a broken mobile phone in a drawer and managed to get some money for it from a mobile phone recycling company.
-We used Money Saving Expert’s Mobile Valuer tool to find out which recycling company would pay the most.
+We used Money Saving Expert’s Mobile Valuer tool (no longer available) to find out which recycling company would pay the most.
 You can sell working or broken mobiles and it’s very easy to do.
 You could also sell mobiles on Ebay, and may earn more.

 Fees: Free